TeaLanguageProjects/README/README.md

 (This project is currently under development, please be patient and wait for the completion of the project)

+(There is currently no clear logo for the project, and the logos you see are all temporary)

 ---

 We plan to develop Tea language virtual machines using 2 different languages: